Ch1h3b/CTF-Writeups/Password Protector ( Flutter )/README.md

 Not being a flutter developper, i googled around it a little bit.

-* Flutter uses two modes when decompiling, a debug mode and a release mode.
+* Flutter uses two modes when compiling, a debug mode and a release mode.

 * In the debug mode, flutter keeps all the source code along with some comments in a file named kernel_blob.bin.